MudassarCH0/Supernova/README.md

 ***Results***<br>

-1. Most businesses showed high critical infraction count in 2023
+* Most businesses showed high critical infraction count in 2023
-2. After 2023 trend lines showed sharp decline indicating not enough data
+* After 2023 trend lines showed sharp decline indicating not enough data
+* Wellington-Dufferin-Guelph for food category had less critical infractions than Simcoe.
+Both of these municipalities had high foot traffic among other municipalities

 ***Recomnendation***<br>
+* Supernova should pay close attention to businesses with high critical value count
+* Supernova should find more clients in municipalities with lower critical count like Wellington-Dufferin-Guelph for food category
+* Similarly Supernova should find clients in other municipalities for other categories

 > [!NOTE]
 > [Project Link](https://public.tableau.com/app/profile/mudassar.chaudhry/viz/Externship/TableofContent)